About Us

 Senior Research Associate

-Tammy has worked with a number of international organisations, national and local governments and voluntary/third sector organisations.
+Tammy has worked with a number of international organisations, national and local governments and third sector organisations.
 Prior to her work at the Institute of Health Equity, she worked for organisations including the WHO Regional Office for Europe and the Kings Fund.
 She has published widely on issues relating to health and social care policy and the social determinants of health.

 Felicity Porritt